Skip to content

 After the wizard closes, confirm that your configuration is active:

-- Open the Catalog in the left sidebar.
-Your connected clusters appear in the cluster list.
+1. Open the Catalog in the left sidebar and check that your connected clusters appear in the list.

 Change settings later#